 The dwarven farmer’s association had a nice restored, pseudo-colonial building with a lot of white marble around.
 The doors stood open and a bold AR billboard told every onlooker that the Wayfarer’s Guild was in today with presentations, coffee and donuts, as well as a real life demonstration of the latest research simulation on how life on Mars would eventually be.

 A surprising number of yound dwarves had shown up, milling around inside and outside the open doors.
 Most of them looked like barely out of highschool from good, suburban middle class households.

 A well groomed, pretty elven girl sat behind a folding table, taking names and handing out badges.
 She wore a fine fitting suit with a tiny pin, depicting the Wayfarer’s Guild logo: Two clasping hands under a red sphere.May 17, 2019 at 11:29 am #18825

 Al dispensed with the texting, simply speaking out load around his food: “Well I am glad ya added the ‘at first glance’ bit, missy.
 Shee-it, them Mars freaks don’t yet ken ta the catch they gon’ have once ol’ Al walks through they door.
 Reckon I’m as prime a specimen o’ rugged vitality, not ta mention unadulterated masculinity, as the great state of Arkansas ever did produce.
 An’ if that don’t do it, my Thespian skills is sure ta put me over the top.”

-And so it was that an hour later he strode up to the elven hottie at the desk, stuck out a brutally scarred hand to shake, and said, “Hezekiah Rafferty, at yer service.
+And so it was that an hour later he strode up to the elven hottie at the desk, stuck out a brutally scarred hand to shake, and said, “Hezekiah Malachi, at yer service.
 Reckon I might be innerested in a little change o’ scenery.
 That is, as long as you’re gon’ be on the rocket, foxy elfy lady.”